 • Preheat your oven to 350 degrees F. Generously grease an 8.5 x 4.5″ or 9 x 5″ loaf pan and set aside.

 • Whisk in the granulated sugar and brown sugar until well-combined.
 Add the eggs, one at a time, and whisk in each until well-combined.
-Add the yogurt, vanilla, salt, and baking soda to the mixture and stir until thoroughly combined and smooth.
+Add the yogurt, vanilla, salt, and baking soda to the mixture and whisk until thoroughly combined and smooth.

 • Scrape the batter into the prepared pan and smooth it out.
 Sprinkle the additional tablespoon of turbinado or granulated sugar evenly over top if desired, then evenly sprinkle a few chocolate chips on top as well.
 Bake for 45-55 minutes (this will depend greatly on the size of your pan and type of cocoa powder used, further explanation below), until a toothpick inserted in the center of the bread comes out clean or with just a couple crumbs attached.